 Under Dutch law, the management board is charged with the management of the company, subject to the restrictions contained in our articles of association, and the supervisory board is charged with the supervision of the policy of the management board and the general course of affairs of the company and of the business connected with it.
 The management board members may divide their tasks among themselves in or pursuant to the internal rules applicable to the management board.
 Each management board member and supervisory board member has a statutory duty to act in the corporate interest of the company and its business.
 Under Dutch law, the corporate interest extends to the interests of all corporate stakeholders, such as shareholders, creditors, employees, customers and suppliers.
-The duty to act in the corporate interest of a proposed sale or break-up of the company, provided that the circumstances generally dictate how such duty is to be applied and how the respective interests of various groups of stakeholders should be weighed.
+The duty to act in the corporate interest of the company also applies in the event of a proposed sale or break-up of the company, provided that the circumstances generally dictate how such duty is to be applied and how the respective interests of various groups of stakeholders should be weighed.
 Our articles of association stipulate that the planet, humankind and society are important stakeholders of us and the highest principle pursued by us as part of our objects is the protection of the environment, nature and humankind.
-Under our articles of association, this principle shall form the foundation of our actions and the decisions of our management board and the supervisory board and the supervisory board may let the interests of the planet, humankind and society outweigh the interests of the planet, provided that the interests of the latter stakeholders are not unnecessarily or disproportionately harmed.
-Any resolution of the management board angement board member and society or character requires approval of the general meeting.
+Under our articles of association, this principle shall form the foundation of our actions and the decisions of our management board and the supervisory board.
+On the basis of that premise, among other matters, our management board and the supervisory board may let the interests of the planet, humankind and society outweigh the interests of other stakeholders, provided that the interests of the latter stakeholders are not unnecessarily or disproportionately harmed.
+Any resolution of the management board regarding a material change in our identity or character requires approval of the general meeting.